-A patient may experience headache, nausea and a racing heart beat during the test, which takes, on average, 3 hours to complete.
+A patient may experience headaches, nausea, and a racing heartbeat during the test, which takes, on average, 3 hours to complete.

 The radioactive substance used in the test is naturally excreted from the body through urine, and patients are advised to drink plenty of water to help flush it through their systems.
 Most patients return to their normal activities immediately after testing.